-As already mentioned, the brittle behaviour of the two elastic layers is modelled by a phase- field damage approach.
+As already mentioned, the brittle behaviour of the two elastic layers is modelled by a phase-field damage approach.
 It suits with the rate-independent framework we are considering.
-For the reader interested instead in dynamic and rate-dependent damage models we refer for instance to [13, 26].
-The unknowns that govern the problem are thus the displacements of the two layers, denoted by $u_1$ and $u_2$ , and their irreversible damage variables $\alpha_1$ and $\alpha_2$ .
-Despite its apparent simplicity, the model has considerable application potential for the study and analysis of different failure phenomena in thin multilayered materials subjected to membranal mechanical regime such as composite materials.
-In [2, 3] it has been adopted to investigate the complex failure modes of hybrid laminates.
+For the reader interested instead in dynamic and rate-dependent damage models, we refer, for instance, to Bonetti and Schimperna and Frémond et al.^{14,15} The unknowns of the problem are thus the displacements of the two layers, denoted by u_1 and u_2 , and their damage variables α_1 and α_2 , which are irreversible in time.

+Despite its apparent simplicity, the model has considerable application potential for the study and analysis of different failure phenomena in thin multilayered materials subject to membranal mechanical regime such as composite materials.
+In Alessi and Freddi,^{10,16} it has been adopted to investigate the complex failure modes of hybrid laminates.
 The experimental evidences have been successfully replicated in 1D and 2D settings.
-The model, suitably extended to anisotropic materials and/or curvilinear geometries, can be an extremely powerful tool to analyse craquelure phenomena in artworks as preliminarily highlighted in [37].
+The model, suitably extended to anisotropic materials and/or curvilinear geometries, can be an extremely powerful tool to analyse craquelure phenomena in artworks as preliminarily highlighted in Negri.17

-In the quasi-static setting a huge variety of notions of solution can be considered, see for instance the monograph [34].
-In this paper we focus our attention on the concept of energetic evolution, based on two ingredients: at every time the solution is a global minimiser of the involved total energy, and the sum of internal and dissipated energy balances the work done by the external prescribed displacement.
-The same kind of evolution in an analogous cohesive fracture model between two elastic bodies is studied in [18, 21]; other notions based on stationary points of the energy, always in the framework of cohesive fractures, are instead analysed in [38, 39].
+In the quasi-static setting, a huge variety of notions of solution can be considered (see, for instance, the monograph18).
+In this paper, we focus our attention on the concept of energetic evolution, based on two ingredients: at every time the solution is a global minimiser of the involved total energy, and the sum of internal and dissipated energy balances the work done by the external prescribed displacement.
+The same kind of evolution in an analogous cohesive fracture model between two elastic bodies is studied in Cagnetti and Toader and Dal Maso and Zanini^{19,20}; other notions based on stationary points of the energy, always in the framework of cohesive fractures, are instead analysed in Negri and Scala and Negri and Vitali.^{21,22} achieved during the evolution.
+The presence of an irreversible history variable can be also found in different models than cohesive fracture: We mention, for instance, the notion of fatigue, investigated in Alessi et al. and Crismale et al.^{24,25}

-The choice of working with energetic evolutions is motivated by the future aim of analysing the complete damage situation, for which the main tool usually adopted (see [14, 33]) is given by $\Gamma$ -convergence [20], notion which fits well with global minimisers.
+The choice of working with energetic evolutions is motivated by the future aim of analysing the complete damage situation, for which the main tool usually adopted (see Bouchitté et al. and Mielke and Roubíček^{11,12}) is given by Γ -convergence,23 notion which fits well with global minimisers.

-The total energy we consider is composed by a first part taking into account elastic responses of the layers and dissipation due to damage, and a second part reflecting the cohesive behaviour of the interface.
-The cohesive interface is governed by the slip between the two layers $\delta = |u_1 - u_2|$ and its irreversible counterpart $\delta_h$ which represents the maximal slip achieved during the evolution.
-The presence of an irreversible history variable can be also found in different models than cohesive fracture: we mention for instance the notion of fatigue, investigated in [1, 19].
+The total energy we consider is composed by a first part taking into account elastic responses of the layers and dissipation due to damage and a second part reflecting the cohesive behaviour of the interface.
+The cohesive interface is governed by the slip between the two layers $\delta = |u_1 - u_2|$ and its irreversible counterpart δ_h which represents the maximal slip

-The expression of the energy in the model under consideration is hence given by:
+The expression of the energy in the model under consideration is hence given by